Next Review Date: 07/17/2014

 E. Whistleblower: A person or entity making a protected disclosure is commonly referred to as a whistleblower.
 Whistleblowers may be University employees (academic or staff), students, patients, applicants for employment, vendors, contractors, or the general public.
 The whistleblower’s role is as a reporting party.
 They are not, investigators or finders of fact, nor do they determine the appropriate corrective or remedial action that may be warranted.

-F. Locally Designated Official (LDO): The UCSD executive designated by the Chancellor, with primary responsibility to receive reports of allegations of suspected improper governmental activities.
-The LDO is the Vice Chancellor Resource Management & Planning.
+F. Locally Designated Official (LDO): The UC San Diego executive designated by the Chancellor, with primary responsibility to receive reports of allegations of suspected improper governmental activities.
+The LDO is the Chief Ethics and Compliance Officer.

 1. Whistleblowers frequently make their reports in confidence.
 Confidentiality of whistleblowers will be maintained to the extent possible within the legitimate needs of law and the investigation.
 Whistleblowers should be cautioned that their identities might become known for reasons outside the control of the investigators or University/campus administrators.
 Should the whistleblower self-disclose his/her identity, the University/Campus will no longer be obligated to maintain such confidence.